bachelor-2014/report/v2/hardware.md

 In order to assess the suitability of the hardware design, a simple experiment was designed.
 The goal of this experiment is to measure the approximate precision and consistency of a crucial part of the design, the motors and belts moving the carriage.
-To do this, the following steps where performed:
+To do this, the following steps were performed:

-1. A cross is drawn on a piece of paper with millimeter precision lines
+1. A cross was drawn on a piece of paper with millimeter precision lines
-2. EvoBot's camera is placed in position (0,0)
+2. EvoBot's camera was placed in position (0,0)
-3. The paper is placed on the Plexiglas plate above the camera so the cross is visible, and an image is grabbed
+3. The paper is placed on the Plexiglas plate above the camera so the cross is in the sight of it, and an image was grabbed
-4. EvoBot is given the instructions to fifty times move the camera the max position and then return to (0,0) again
+4. EvoBot was given the instructions to fifty times move the camera the max position and then return to (0,0) again
-5. Another image is grabbed
+5. Another image was grabbed
-6. The two images are compared to see how far off the cross is in the second image compared to the first
+6. The two images are compared to see how far off the cross was in the second image compared to the first

 Step six was done by overlaying the two images in image manipulation software and measuring the difference.
 As it turns out, however, there was no visible difference.
-The two images grabbed can be seen in figure
+From this we conclude that the setup is sufficiently precise, though we can not be sure that this precision does not degrade as the setup is used over time.
+The two images grabbed can be seen in figure \ref{hardware_experiments_results}.
-\ref{hardware_experiments_results}.

 \begin{figure}[h]
     \centering